 Original Publication: July 2013

-This document provides an overview of state laws that address forced marriage in the United States, including those of California, Florida, Indiana, Maryland, Mississippi, Nevada, Oklahoma, Virginia, and West Virginia, as well as Washington DC and the U.S. Virgin Islands.
-It also provides information on Massachusetts’ and Minnesota’s laws addressing abduction for the purpose of marriage.
+This document provides an overview of state criminal codes that address forced marriage in the United States, including those of California, Florida, Indiana, Maryland, Mississippi, Nevada, Oklahoma, Virginia, and West Virginia, as well as Washington DC and the U.S. Virgin Islands.
+It also provides information on Massachusetts, Michigan, and Minnesota’s laws addressing abduction for the purpose of marriage.